gonzaleztaylor47/gonzaleztaylor47/README.md

-- 👋 Hi, I’m @gonzaleztaylor47
+- 👋 Hi, I’m Taylor Gonzalez
 - 👀 I’m interested in ...
 Learning about new things & spending time with family !
 And I love to take Pictures!
 - 🌱 I’m currently learning ...
 How to get back on my feet and put myself back together and back to the old me.
 - 💞️ I’m looking to collaborate on ... anything!!